Signaling NaN Material for Rationale

 The number classification macros are augmented with

-which expands to an integer constant expression with value distinct from
+which expand to integer constant expressions with values

-Signaling NaNs.
-FP_NAN is used to classify Quiet NaNs.
+used to classify Quiet NaNs.
+Together, FP_NANS and FP_NANQ

 7.12.11.x The nans functions